What's it Like to Give Birth Without an Epidural?

 What is The Worst Part About Not Getting an Epidural?

-Transition.
+The worst part about not getting an epidural is the transition stage of labor.
 The is the darkest part of labor and delivery, at least it was for me.
 It's also the shortest stage of labor prior to pushing.

-Tips for Handling Transition Medication Free
+Tips for Handling Transition Med Free

 Here are things that helped me to navigate the murky waters of an epidural-free transition: